borg286/sevtech/README.md

 ## Better With Mods

-* Before we get into Astral Sorcery we need a Saw to get the bark off of Mulberry wood.
+* Before we get into Astral Sorcery we need a BetterWithMods Saw to get the bark off of Mulberry wood.
 Here is what a Mulberry tree looks like:

  ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_5.png)